 Open Floor Plan Solution 6

-In short, solution five is a no go floor plan.
-Which is where solution six and seven come in.
+In short, solution five is a no-go floor plan.
+This is where solutions six and seven come in.
 With these, Roberta is trying to give us as much as she could from our wish list with the space we had.